kubernetes/enhancements/keps/sig-storage/20190204-kubernetes-csi-release-process.md

 The [hostpath example
 deployment](https://github.com/kubernetes-csi/csi-driver-host-path/tree/master/deploy)
 defines the exact release of each sidecar that is part of that deployment.
-When updating to newer sidecar releases, a new hostpath driver release is tagged with version numbers bumped according to the same rules as the individual components (major version bump when any of the sidecars had a major change, etc.).
+When updating to newer sidecar releases, a new `csi-driver-host-path` release is tagged with version numbers bumped according to the same rules as the individual components (major version bump when any of the sidecars had a major change, etc.).
+This will then also rebuild the hostpath driver binary itself with that version number embedded, regardless of whether its own source code has changed.

 #### Release artifacts